bit8bao/webassembly-workflow/README.md

 To get WebAssembly to run in the browser, you must serve it via a server.
 Just run ```node server``` to use the included one and go to localhost:1337 in the browser.
 I've also included a tiny node-demo.js file to show how WebAssembly might be loaded into a nodejs environment.

 **Make sure to install emscripten first, at "C:/emsdk".
 If you've installed it elsewhere, or have installed it globally, just change the path in the gruntfile.**

-# Contributing

-I've tried to make this as easy as possible to use, with as little set up as possible, while keeping it Windows friendly.
-If there are ways to improve it, or if there are really useful things that can be added, I'd be glad to accept feedback and / or pull requests.

-One thing I was not able to get done in the time I had for this, but would be awesome to have, was seeing the C++ test coverage while developing (It can only be seen on codecov), due to how messy it was to set up gcov/lcov on Windows.